Sparse Higher Order \v{C}ech Filtrations: Introduction

-\subparagraph{Techniques and related work.} The seminal work by Sheehy~\cite{Sheehy13-approxim-vietoris} was the first one to introduce a sparsification technique for Vietoris-Rips filtrations yielding linear size and $\mathcal{O}(n\log n)$ running time (assuming all other parameters as constant).
+The seminal work by Sheehy~\cite{Sheehy13-approxim-vietoris} was the first one to introduce a sparsification technique for Vietoris-Rips filtrations yielding linear size and $\mathcal{O}(n\log n)$ running time (assuming all other parameters as constant).
 His technique extends to \v{C}ech complexes as well with minor adaptations.
 Subsequent work~\cite{Spreeman2015-approximate-cech,buchet-sheehy_2016_persist-homol-measures,cavanna-2015-geometric_sparse,dey-2014-simplicial_map,socg-sheehy-2020-sparse_del} introduces several extensions, variations, and simplifications of Sheehy's original sparsification; all these works share essentially the same size and complexity bounds.

 Our results are achieved by combining several of these techniques used for approximating in the case $k=1$, which required non-trivial adaptation for larger values of $k$.
 The main idea is that for every site $p$, we define a \emph{removal radius} such that, for radii larger than this removal radius, all lenses involving $p$ are ignored.
 That means, for larger and larger radii, we construct simplicial complexes with fewer and fewer sites to keep the size small.
 To determine the removal radii of sites, we introduce the \emph{\permut} which is an ordering of the sites based on the distance to the $k$th closest neighbor.
-The \permut is a generalization of the farthest point sampling~\cite{gonzales_85_greedy-perm} used in some sparsification schemes~\cite{dey-2014-simplicial_map,socg-sheehy-2020-sparse_del} and induces covering and packing properties analogous to those of nets.
+The \permut is a generalization of the farthest point sampling~\cite{gonzales_85_greedy-perm} used in some sparsification schemes~\cite{dey-2014-simplicial_map,socg-sheehy-2020-sparse_del} and induces covering and packing properties analogous to those of $\epsilon$-nets.

+The idea of removing a lens beyond a certain radius is justified geometrically by the fact that the remaining lenses cover its entire area after a certain radius.
+This is only true, however, if we \emph{freeze} a lens before removing it, that is, keep it unchanged for a short time while the surrounding lenses keep growing.
+This concept was already introduced in~\cite{cavanna-2015-geometric_sparse}, from where we also adapt the elegant technique of lifting the lenses to convex \emph{cones} in $\mathbb{R}^d\times\mathbb{R}$.
+This lift allows us to reformulate the construction without really removing objects, as removals are not possible in filtrations.

+The extension to multicovers up to $\maxk$ is based on two observations: first, the $\maxk$-distance permutation can be used to approximate all $k$-fold covers for $k=1,\ldots,\maxk$ simultaneously, with comparable quality bounds.
+Second, at level $k$, we do not take the nerve only of all $k$-wise intersections, but of all $\ell$-wise intersections with $k\leq\ell\leq\maxk$.
+This makes the simplicial filtrations at different levels compatible; perhaps surprisingly, this enlarged nerve does not cause any asymptotic increase in the size bound and the computation time.